gspies/AddressCleaner/README.md

 Clone the repository by running `git clone git@github.com:gspies/AddressCleaner.git`.

+Make sure your ruby version is at a minimum ruby-3.
+You can download and install ruby at this link if necessary: https://www.ruby-lang.org/en/documentation/installation/

 Once you are in the root directory of the repository, run `bundle install` to install the gems specified in the `Gemfile`.

 To setup the Smarty API, open the `src/address_cleaner.rb` add your personal `API key and Auth ID` respectively on lines 8 and 9.